lukaszdaniel/ivory/CXXR/README.md

    ```
 For development builds, it is useful to define
 `-Wall -DNO_CELLPOOLS -DCHECKED_SEXP_DOWNCAST -fsanitize=address -O1`
 in order to find bugs more easily.
+(If using clang >= 3.6, either remove the `-fsanitize=address`, or define `ASAN_OPTIONS="detect_leaks=0"` to disable memory leak checking.)

 ## Notable Known Issues

 * Currently rho doesn't support packages that contain native code that uses the `USE_RINTERNALS` macro.
 This includes Rcpp, rJava, data.table, xts and all the packages that depend on them.
-* Our testing on different platforms and compilers is currently very limited.
-Building with clang 3.5 on ubuntu trusty should always work.
-OSX, other linux distros and recent versions of clang and gcc are also supported, but aren't regularly tested.
+* Our testing on different platforms is currently very limited.
+We currently test on Ubuntu trusty with gcc 4.9, gcc 5.0, clang-3.5, clang-3.6 and clang-3.8, so those should always work.
+OSX and other linux distros are also supported, but aren't regularly tested.

 ## Rho Discussion Mailing List.